 If you just can't bear another push-up, you're in luck!
 While push-ups are a great way to train your upper body, they aren't the only way.
-You can tone your arms, shoulders, chest, core and legs with alternative moves that use your body weight and easy-to-find equipment.
+You can tone your arms, shoulders, chest, core and legs with push-up alternatives that use your body weight and easy-to-find equipment.

 1. Resistance Band Chest Presses